GeZhouyang/GeZhouyang.github.io/_pages/publications.md

 * ~~Enhanced hydrodynamic diffusion in dense binary active suspensions.~~
 <u>Ge, Zhouyang</u>, Shervin Bagheri, and Gwynn J. Elfring.
 arXiv:2311.09448.
-(_Unfortunately, the manuscript was based on wrong data (there was a bug in my code).
-Not all results are wrong, but the difference is substantial.
+(_Unfortunately, there was a bug in my code causing the enhanced diffusion.
+Some results in the manuscript are still correct.
 I will post a correction as soon as possible._)

 ### Peer-reviewed journal articles